MV10/mv10.github.io/_posts/2018-01-26-signoutasync-and-identity-server-cookies.md

 }
 ```

-Here is the confusing part: Although signout worked perfectly from the `Logout` link in the page header, the user was only _temporarily_ signed out when this Razor Pages postback-handler was executed to begin the IdP-migration process:
+Here is the confusing part: Although signout worked perfectly from the `Logout` link in the page header, the user was only _temporarily_ signed out when this Razor Pages postback-handler was executed to begin the IdP-migration process.
+Notice line 5 in this method and the one above:

 ```
 public async Task<IActionResult> OnPostMigrateAccount()